What We Do

 We work with equity-deserving genders, including women, girls, trans, genderqueer, non-binary, Two-Spirit, LGBTQIA++ and allies.
 We are committed to continuing to learn and evolve our understanding, language, and actions around gender inclusion.

-Municipal government is the closest level of government to communities and to women.
-Cities make policy decisions everyday that directly impact women and girls - from transit, housing, childcare, use of public spaces, safety, and acknowledgement of unceded lands.
-Cities are an important and overlooked site of resistance and action in our pursuit of gender, racial and social equity.
+Municipal government is the closest level of government to communities.
+Local governments make policy decisions every day that directly impact equity-seeking genders - including transit, housing, childcare, land planning, use of public spaces, community safety, reconciliation and decolonization.

 How We Do It